t-young31/autodE/doc/quickstart.rst

-as *sn2_reaction_profile.png* in the current working directory, where conformers of the reactant and products have been searched and the profile calculated at PBE0-D3BJ/def2-TZVP//PBE0-D3BJ/def2-SVP using an implicit water solvent.
+as *sn2_reaction_profile.png* in the current working directory, where conformers of the reactants, products and TS have been searched and the profile calculated at PBE0-D3BJ/def2-TZVP//PBE0-D3BJ/def2-SVP using an implicit water solvent.
 It should take around 10 minutes to complete on a modern processor.